dribnet/purvs/README.md

 I have completed all my letters!
 I did some changed to a few letters as well so that each letter looks more consistent, but I still have a few more letters to tweak and fix.

 After saving, I actually realised my C and K were the same, so I fixed up "K" and I'm actually really fond of it.
-I still have to fix up some elements but I'm happy to have finished most of my alphabet.thu
+I still have to fix up some elements but I'm happy to have finished most of my alphabet.

+**May 20 2020**

+I fixed up letter G for more variation and to make look a tad more realistic.
+The only problem for G is that it's hard to incorporate lines as it's mainly a circular letter, such as C, O and Q. I also changed up E and created my special character.

+My special character is meant to be a "%" character with a twist on it.
+My aim for this was to make it sort of reversed, so that instead of two circles, there was just one.
+Also I had two lines instead of one and spaced this out so it wasn't dead set in the middle.
+Connecting the two shapes also reconstructs the character in an opposite way, as the normal "%" symbol is not connected.

+I also fixed up my Z as I noticed it wasn't aligned properly, as well as changing my 5's line to look more connected.

+I tidied up my code a bit!
+I fixed up the variables so they look better and just spaced things out better.